-If you are not familiar with command prompt, or can't find any previous version of folders, maybe the easiest way is to recover delete files with a reliable software.
+If you are not familiar with the command prompt, or can’t find the previous versions of folders, maybe the easiest way is to recover deleted files from USB with a reliable tool.

 Step 4.
 Select the location you want to retrieve files from.
 For removable drives, you can choose the second option On my media card or iPod.